First War of Scottish Independence: The Dumfries spark

 On 15 September, the English parliament met with the Scottish representatives to decide the ordinances of government for Scotland.
 In the midst of listing punishments to be meted out to other Scots, Edward ordered Robert Bruce to put his castle at Kildrummy "in the keeping of such a man as he himself will be willing to answer for".
 This suggests that Edward suspected Robert was not entirely trustworthy and may have been plotting behind his back.
 Bruce, as Earl of Carrick and now 7th Lord of Annandale, held huge estates and property in both Scotland and England, and had a claim to the Scottish throne.
 He also had a large family to protect.
 In addition to his wife Elizabeth and daughter Marjory, there were his brothers, Edward, Alexander, Thomas and Nigel, his sisters, Christian, Isabel (Queen of Norway), Margaret, Matilda and Mary, and his nephews Domhnall II, Earl of Mar and Thomas Randolph.
 If he claimed the throne, he would throw the country into yet another series of wars.

 The pact which Bruce had made with Lamberton was not so secretly managed, and suspicions were awakened.
 This led to a conference with Comyn in which Bruce proposed, as the best means of preventing future trouble and for restoring their own privileges and the rights of Scots, that they should henceforward enter into an understanding with each other.
 Under this, Comyn would support Bruce's claim to the throne and receive Bruce's lands as compensation or vice versa.
 For some unknown motive, probably a desire to ruin his rival, Comyn revealed the conspiracy to Edward.
 Bruce was at the English court at this time and, after being forewarned, fled back to Scotland.

 Bruce arrived in Dumfries and found Comyn there.
-At a private meeting with Comyn on 6 February 1306 at the Greyfriars Church, Bruce reproached Comyn for his treachery, which Comyn denied.
+At a private meeting with Comyn on the 10th of February, 1306 at the Greyfriars Church, Bruce reproached Comyn for his treachery, which Comyn denied.
 Furious, Bruce drew his dagger and stabbed, though not mortally, his betrayer.
 As Bruce ran from the church, his attendants, Kirkpatrick and Lindsay, entered and, finding Comyn still alive, killed him.
 Bruce and his followers then forced the local English judges to surrender their castle.
 Bruce realised that the die had been cast and that he had no alternative except to become either a king or a fugitive.
-The murder of Comyn was an act of sacrilege, and he faced a future as an excommunicate and an outlaw.
+The murder of Comyn – within a church – was an act of sacrilege, and he faced a future as an excommunicate and an outlaw.
 However his pact with Lamberton and the support of the Scottish church, who were prepared to take his side in defiance of Rome, proved to be of great importance at this key moment when Bruce asserted his claim to the Scottish throne.